processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Set master node of the clustered Mnesia tables

-If you provide as nodename "self", this node will be set as its own master.
+If you provide as nodename `self`, this node will be set as its own master.

 __Arguments:__